applications deadline in:

 Date and Location

 course starts in the morning of Sept.
 7th and ends on the evening of Sept.
 18th, 2020 (arrival 6th, departure 19th)

-MPI-AB, Möggingen/Radolfzell, Lake Constanze, Germany
+location: MPI-AB, Möggingen/Radolfzell, Lake Constanze, Germany

 We will ask that each course participant bring their own laptop computer, with free software and R packages pre-installed.
 We will provide a list of software and packages prior to the course.

 Course admission notifications will be emailed by March, 2020.

 The total cost for this two-week course is 1800 EUR (full board).
 Full board package includes course fees, accomodation, breakfast, lunch, dinner coffee/tea, snacks, and refreshments for the two weeks excl. parts of the weekend.
 Accommodation is multiple occupancy (max.
 2 people) single sex en-suite rooms.
 Arrival on Sunday, Sept 6th and departure on Saturday 19th.
 Vegetarian options are provided.
 A limited number of “course only” packages including course fees, lunch, dinner, coffee/tea, snacks, and refreshments can be obtained upon request.